 Additional allocations may be requested via the DesignSafe Portal by submitting a help ticket.
 An application for an additional allocation includes information about the eligibility of the requestor, a description of the research to be performed and its sources of support, and a justification for the number of SUs requested.

 Each of these allocation types is provided through NSF funding at no direct cost to the end user.
 Users who need additional allocation above what they are allocated, or who are not eligible for an NSF-provided allocation, may choose to purchase additional compute time or storage capacity from DesignSafe.
 These services will be provided based on the underlying cloud services rates in effect at the Texas Advanced Computing Center at the time of purchase.
-As of this writing, storage is available for approximately $100/TB/year, and compute time is available for $0.0125 per core hour.
+As of this writing, storage is available for approximately $100/TB/year, and compute time is available for $0.40 per node hour.

 Allocations for DesignSafe resources are made for up to a 12-month period.
 PIs can continue their activities in subsequent years through annual renewal requests.
 At the end of each 12-month allocation period, projects forfeit any unused compute SUs.
 Users with a Startup Allocation need not wait the full 12 months to apply for a Research Allocation, and can apply as soon as they receive preliminary results suitable for their request.
 Educational Allocations will typically be limited in duration to the academic semester of the class in which they take place.